 (2) If, in the period of 12 months beginning on commencement day, the licensee of a small restaurant licence makes an application for an extended trading permit under section 60(4)(ca), then, despite section 68(1)(b), the notice of application is not required to be accompanied by any prescribed fee.

-[Clause 3 inserted by No. 9 of 2018 s.
+[Clause 3 inserted: No. 9 of 2018 s.
 70.]

 4. Application of s.
 77A to existing applications for alteration or redefinition of licensed premises